tsegall/fta/README.md

 # Fast Text Analyzer #

-Analyze Text data to determine Base (and optionally Semantic) type information and other key metrics associated with a text stream.
+Analyze Text data to determine Base Type and optionally Semantic type information and other key metrics associated with a text stream.
 A key objective of the analysis is that it should be sufficiently fast to be in-line (e.g. as the data is input from some source it should be possible to stream the data through this class without undue performance degradation).
 See Performance notes below.